CoherentStructures/OceanTools.jl/docs/src/example.md

 Notice how areas where the velocity field is missing (i.e. on land), the velocity is zero.
 Because knowing land areas is sometimes useful, the `ust1` variable contains a single time slice of the velocity where missing values are `nan`.

-The velocity fields used are derived from sea surface height measurements.
-We can also load the sea surface heigh mesurements directly:
+The velocity fields used are derived from sea surface height measurements. load the sea surface height mesurements directly:

 ```julia
 p2,_  = read_ocean_scalars(ww_ocean_data,start_date, end_date; schema=schema,LL_space=LL_space,UR_space=UR_space,scalar_field_name="sla")